tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 ## Organizations and projects

-The collaborative aspect of SwaggerHub is the biggest reason people move from the open source tools to SwaggerHub.
+The collaborative aspect of SwaggerHub is the most common reason people move from the open source tools to SwaggerHub.
 You might have a lot of different engineers working on a variety of APIs in SwaggerHub.
 To organize the work, you can group APIs into [organizations](https://app.swaggerhub.com/help/organizations/index), and then assign members to the appropriate organization.
 When that member logs in to SwaggerHub, he or she will see only the organizations he or she has access to.

 Additionally, within an organization, you can further group APIs into different projects.
 This way teams working in the same organization but on different projects can have visibility into other APIs but still have their APIs logically grouped.

 <img src="images/swaggerhub_organizations.png" style="border: 1px solid #dedede;"/>

-This aspect of organizations and projects may not seem essential if you have just 1 or 2 APIs, but when you consider how you'll scale and grow as you have dozens of APIs and multiple teams, organizations and projects become essential.
+This aspect of organizations and projects may not seem essential if you have just 1 or 2 APIs, but consider how you'll scale and grow as you have dozens of APIs and multiple teams.
+In these more robust scenarios, the organizations and projects features become essential.

 ## Conclusion &mdash; expanding the tech writer's role with APIs